 While cooking jalapenos can change their flavor and texture, it does not significantly reduce their spiciness.
 The capsaicin in jalapenos is heat-stable, meaning it does not break down easily when exposed to heat.
 Therefore, even when cooked, jalapenos will still retain their spicy punch.

-See also How long does salmon take to cook in air fryer
+See also How to cook margherita pizza

 However, there are some techniques that can help to moderate the heat of jalapenos.
 Removing the seeds and pith can reduce the spiciness as they contain a higher concentration of capsaicin.
 Additionally, cooking the jalapenos with dairy products, such as cheese or sour cream, can help to counteract the spiciness.